Pierre Larouche: Hockey career

-As a youth, Larouche played in the 1965, 1966 and 1968 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Amos, Quebec.
+Larouche was one of ten children born to a retired railroad engineer in the Quebec hamlet of Amos, Quebec.
+As a youth, Larouche played in the 1965, 1966 and 1968 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Amos.

 Larouche played junior ice hockey with the Sorel Éperviers of the Quebec Major Junior Hockey League.
 During the 1973–74 QMJHL season, Larouche won the Jean Béliveau Trophy as the league's top scorer, with 94 goals, 157 assists, for a total 251 points.
 Larouche set the Canadian Hockey League record at the time, which is now second only to Mario Lemieux's 282 points ten years later.

 Larouche was drafted 8th overall by the Penguins in the 1974 NHL amateur draft.
 In 1976, he became the 16th player to reach the 50-goal mark.
 At the time he was the youngest player to hit the 50-goal and 100-points plateau.
 His record was broken by Wayne Gretzky in 1980.
-He was first player to score 50 goals in a season with two teams: he scored 53 with Pittsburgh in 1975–76 and 50 with Montreal in 1979–80. and is the only NHL player to have scored more than 45 goals with three different teams, also scoring 48 with the New York Rangers.
+He was first player to score 50 goals in a season for Pittsburgh (scoring 53 in 1975–76) and is the only NHL player to have scored more than 45 goals with three different teams, also scoring 50 with Montreal in 1979–80 and 48 with the New York Rangers in 1983-84.

 Larouche is also one of the few players to score at least a point-per-game average in his final NHL season.
-He had 12 points in 10 games, during the 1987–88 NHL season, his last in the league.
-He won two Stanley Cups with Montreal in 1978 and 1979.
+He had 12 points in 10 games of the 1987–88 NHL season before a back injury suffered early in the season ultimately forced him to announce his retirement on September 14, 1988 at the age of 32.
+He won two Stanley Cups with Montreal, in 1978 and 1979.

+A jokester in the locker room, he once was quoted as intending to quit hockey to become a drug dealer, much to the shock of a reporter that happened to be in the room.
+Reportedly, he once told teammates as a joke that as he was being paid $150,000 a year to score goals, "if they want me to play defense, they can pay me another $150,000."
 In the 2009 book 100 Ranger Greats, the authors ranked Larouche at No. 94 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.

-On December 31, 2010 he served as one of the coaches for the alumni game of the 2011 NHL Winter Classic at Heinz Field between the Penguins and Washington Capitals.
+On December 31, 2010, he served as one of the coaches for the alumni game of the 2011 NHL Winter Classic at Heinz Field between the Penguins and Washington Capitals.